Overview

 UCD Approach

-We explored user pain points and defined personas representing key behavioral patterns within the target group: a sustainability- and budget-conscious student and an efficiency-driven planner focused on healthy family meals.
+We explored user pain points and defined personas representing key behavioral patterns within the target group: a sustainability- and budget-conscious student and an efficiency-driven planner focused on healthy meals.
 Each persona was mapped to a concrete usage scenario.
-Based on these insights, we defined and iteratively refined the information architecture to ensure a clear and intuitive structure throughout the design process.
+Based on these insights, we defined and iteratively refined the information architecture to ensure a clear structure throughout the design process.

 Persona Chris Curious

-Chirs' user story
+Chirs' user scenario

 Persona Stacy Structured